Biden warned Chinas Xi about Wests investments after Putin meeting - ExBulletin

 US Treasury Secretary Janet Yellen continued her visit to China on Saturday.

-Asked about Xi’s response, Biden replied: He listened, and he didn’t… argue.
+Asked about Mr. Xi’s response, Mr. Biden replied: He listened, and he didn’t…argue.
 And if you notice, he didn’t go all out on Russia.

+So, I think there is a way to solve this problem.
+Reuters

 The mention sources can contact us to remove/changing this article